jongann-lee/jongann-lee.github.io/content/_index.md

           date_end: '2022-02-01'
           description: |2-
               * Worked as an interpreter/translator for the Air Force Operations Command A3, interpreting various operational dialogue between ROK and US air force officers, and translating English USAF documents, doctrines and emails for our ROK members and vice versa.

+  - block: portfolio
+  id: projects
+  content:
+    title: Projects
+    filters:
+      folders:
+        - project
+    # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
+    # default_button_index: 0
+    # Filter toolbar (optional).
+    # Add or remove as many filters (`filter_button` instances) as you like.
+    # To show all items, set `tag` to "*".
+    # To filter by a specific tag, set `tag` to an existing tag name.
+    # To remove the toolbar, delete the entire `filter_button` block.
+    # buttons:
+    #   - name: All
+    #     tag: '*'
+    #   - name: Deep Learning
+    #     tag: Deep Learning
+    #   - name: Other
+    #     tag: Demo
+  design:
+    # Choose how many columns the section has.
+Valid values: '1' or '2'.
+    columns: '1'
+    view: showcase
+    # For Showcase view, flip alternate rows?
+    flip_alt_rows: false

     design:
       columns: '2'